torvalds/linux/Documentation/arch/powerpc/cpu_features.rst

 5 Jun 2002

-This document describes the system (including self-modifying code) used in the PPC Linux kernel to support a variety of PowerPC CPUs without requiring compile-time selection.
+This document describes the system (including self-modifying code) used in the PPC GNU/Linux kernel to support a variety of PowerPC CPUs without requiring compile-time selection.

 Early in the boot process the ppc32 kernel detects the current CPU type and